nicbotes/elixir-exercise/README.md

 Create a new endpoint(s) to provide data about salaries:

 * Minimum, Maximum, and Average salary in a given country
-* Average salary per job title
+* Average salary per job title (doesn't have to be per country)

 ## How to run the existing application